Shaving With Alum Block Acne.

 - take a shower before shaving

-- apply a warm wet towel on your face for 3 minutes
+- apply a warm wet towel to your face for 3 minutes

 Use a very gentle cleanser to clean the dirt and dead skin cells off your face

-Save the stronger cleanser (i.e. one with salicylic acid or other acne fighting ingredient) for the post-shave wash.
+Save the stronger cleanser (i.e. one with salicylic acid or another acne-fighting ingredient) for the post-shave wash.

 #2 Get popping!